Ahmed-Mohey-Eldeen/Frontend-Mentor/3-column-preview-card-component-main/README.md

 - CSS
 - HTML

-### Continued development

-I will continue focusing on the display flex function amd it's charcterestic.

 ### Useful resources

 - [Elzero](https://elzero.org/) - This helped me for learning HTML and CSS.
 I really liked this pattern and will use it going forward.